-You will learn how to use this game to get 100 trials and have kids asking to play it again next session!
+You will learn how to use these articulation games to get 100 trials and have kids asking to play it again next session!
+Check out this post for more fun articulation activities that will get you 100 trials in a session.

 Finding activities and games that keep your kids motivated to practice over and over again can be tricky when you have a heavy articulation and phonology caseload.